Jayden's cousin tells students: Find help if you're being bullied

 He admitted while he did not wish to face the alleged bully, if he did, he would ask him: "The bullying, was it worth it?
 Is this what you wanted?"

-However, in likening Jayden to Jesus Christ because his death called into focus a critical issue with the potential to save others, Father Michael Lawrence issued an apparent appeal against this.
+However, in likening Jayden to Jesus Christ because his death called into focus a critical issue with the potential to save others, Fr Michael Lawrence issued an apparent appeal against this.

 "Let us also not be the persons that are opposite to what Jayden's death is now symbolising.
 Let his death not be an instrument of hate but an instrument of hope.
 Not a symbolism of war but a symbolism of peace."

-Lalchan's grief-stricken mother, Fareeda, fainted during the service and had to be hoisted by several relatives and put to lie down across several chairs until she regained consciousness.
-She was visibly weakened from almost a week of grieving.
+Lalchan's grief-stricken mother, Fareeda, fainted during the service and had to be lifted by several relatives and put to lie down across several chairs until she regained consciousness.
+She was visibly weakened by almost a week of grieving.
 She also fainted during a candlelight vigil through Princes Town the night before which ended at St Stephen's College.

 At the vigil, Lalchan's aunt Radica said no one lifted a finger to help her nephew despite numerous reports by his mother.
-She described an incident from a week before his death where a teacher had to drive alongside him as he walked to his home five minutes away as he was afraid for his life.
+She described an incident a week before his death when a teacher had to drive alongside him as he walked to his home five minutes away, as he was afraid for his life.

 She said Lalchan’s mother had gone to the school the next day and been told by an official not to worry, the matter would be dealt with, and her son would be protected.